-Nothing says Christmas like spending some much-needed quality time around the fire with family, loved ones, pets, and a drink or two.
-All that lovely holiday proximity is greatly augmented by the presence of a fire in the fireplace, but, unfortunately, that can lead to a situation where you’re getting up every five minutes to relight the damn thing.
-Bad fire building is a shortcut to bad ambiance — the smokey end of all those tidings of comfort and joy.
+Nothing says the long, cold months like spending some much-needed quality time around a fire with family, loved ones, pets, and a winter cocktail or two.
+All that lovely proximity is greatly augmented by the presence of a fire in the fireplace, but, unfortunately, it can lead to a situation where you’re getting up every five minutes to relight the damn thing.
+Bad fire building is a shortcut to bad ambiance—the smokey end of all those dancing yellow flames and pleasant crackling sounds.
 So, instead of endlessly tearing up old newspapers and turning over the logs in the hopes that either of those actually work, here are a few tips from Tim Ferris, autodidact and author of the Four Hour Work Week, to help your fireplace stay lit for hours at a time.

 Most people will tell you that the foundation for a good fireplace fire is the tried and true “teepee style,” placing tinder at the bottom and then stacking your logs in a style that vaguely resembles a teepee.
 But besides having a slightly problematic name, the teepee method also isn’t as effective as most people think.
 It turns out the real secret to a strong and effective fire is turning everything upside down.
 Instead of waiting to put the big logs on top with the hope of the tinder and kindling catching on fire and subsequently spreading the flames to the logs, you actually want to put your big unsplit logs in first and make sure there is as little space between them as possible.